arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 The ID of a temporary cursor created on the server for fetching more result batches.

 @RESTREPLYBODY{nextBatchId,string,optional,string}
-Only set if the `retriable` query option is enabled.
+Only set if the `allowRetry` query option is enabled.

 The ID of the batch after the current one.
 The first batch has an ID of `1` and the value is incremented by 1 with every batch.
 You can remember and use this